futtetennista/lambdawerk-backend-test/README.md

 - Docker
 - the Stack build tool to use Haskell and install all needed dependencies

-### Environment variables
+### Security
+Components need some configurations parameters that need to be supplied via environment variables, specifically:

-- To set the environment variables needed for the PostgreSQL instance, create a file named `postgres.env` and provide values for the following variables:
+- to set the environment variables needed for the PostgreSQL instance, create a file named `postgres.env` and provide values for the following variables:
   * `POSTGRES_DB`
   * `POSTGRES_USER`
   * `POSTGRES_PASSWORD`
-  Have a look at the sample file `postgres.env.sample`
+  have a look at the sample file `postgres.env.sample`
-- To set the environment variables needed for the PostgRESTL instance, create a file named `postgREST.env` and provide values for the following variables:
+- to set the environment variables needed for the PostgRESTL instance, create a file named `postgREST.env` and provide values for the following variables:
   * `PGRST_DB_URI` of the form:
   `postgres://[POSTGRES_USER]:[POSTGRES_PASSWORD]@postgres_container_alias:5432/[POSTGRES_DB]`